-The 1988-89 Metro Solid Waste Department budget includes a recommendation by the Executive Officer that 1% of the Solid Waste Operating Fund be set aside this fiscal year and each subsequent year to provide funding for small scale projects for innovative recycling methods and technologies.
-The Metro budget establishes a fund of approximately \$300,000 in the Solid Waste fund for this purpose.
+The Metro Solid Waste Department budget includes a recommendation by the Executive Officer that 1% of the Solid Waste Operating Fund be set aside each fiscal year to provide funding for small scale projects for innovative recycling methods and technologies.

+Approximately \$450,000 is available this year for the One Percent for Recycling Program.